 A minimum keyboarding speed of 30 words per minute is recommended to enter the program; 40 words per minute is expected in order to progress through externship.
 The program may be taken part-time and many courses are available on an evening schedule.
-An orientation and planning session is recommended by the coordinator; detailed information will be sent upon request.
+An orientation and planning session is recommended by the coordinator; detailed information is available on the Web site.